Farhad-Davaripour/multi-modal-rag-frontend/README.md

    ```powershell
    docker run -p 3000:80 react-frontend
    ```
-3. Open [http://localhost:3000](http://localhost:3000) in your browser to verify.
+3. Open http://localhost:3000 in your browser to verify the app.

 ---

 ### 3. Push the Image to Azure Container Registry (ACR)

-1. Log in to your Azure Container Registry (replace `multimodalrag` with your ACR name):
+1. Log in to your Azure Container Registry:
    ```powershell
    az acr login --name multimodalrag
    ```